yarrouye/rest-toolbox/README.md

 Cooking the response has a big impact on what one sees.
 The response is cooked by easy(1) according to the following recipe:

-- Prettifies (formats and colorizes if possible) the HTTP response headers
+- Prettify (formats and colorizes if possible) the HTTP response headers
 - Produce a blank line
-- Prettifies the response's contents
+- Prettify the response's contents

 easy(1) calls pretty(1) for prettification.
 See Prettify Content below.

 Cooked mode makes for a very pretty interaction.
 For quick testing of REST services, `-jC` is a must.
 Add baking if you need the convenience, too!
+One can request no cooking by using the `-R` or `--raw` option.

 If easy(1) is not outputing to a terminal, cooking will skip colorization.
 This is useful so you can process the cooked output.